Skip to Main Content

 • Abstracts: Abstracts are short paragraphs that summarize the topic and findings of an article.
 They can save you time by helping you determine whether an article is worth reading more thoroughly.
 Also try browsing the abstract to find new search terms for your research.

-• Database Tools: Most databases have a similar set of tools once you have found a source.
+• Saving your Source: Most databases have a similar set of tools once you have found a source.
 While database layouts change, the tools described below are usually located on the right side of or at the top of the webpage.

 Screenshot of a Database Record (Academic Search Premier)